ComputationalRadiationPhysics/picongpu/CONTRIBUTING.md

 Please consider to change only **one aspect per pull request** (do not be afraid of follow-up pull requests!).
-For example, submit a pull request with a bug fix, an other one with new math implementations and the last one with a new awesome implementation that needs both of them.
+For example, submit a pull request with a bug fix, another one with new math implementations and the last one with a new awesome implementation that needs both of them.
 You will see, that speeds up *review time* a lot!